Students at modular desks collaborate on laptops in a classroom decorated with colorful pennants.

 Class of 2003

-ARC Associate
+Title: ARC Associate

-B.S., Business Administration
+Degree(s): B.S., Business Administration

 California Single Subject Teaching Credential, Math